wavefrontHQ/docs/pages/doc/integrations_statsd.md

 1. Install Telegraf.
 Follow the instructions in [Telegraf Integration](integrations_telegraf.html)  to install Telegraf on your host machine.

-1. Configure the StatsD Service plugin
+1. Configure the StatsD Service plugin.
 There are 2 ways to configure the StatsD service plugin: Wavefront CLI and manually.

    - **Configure Using the Wavefront CLI** - If you install Telegraf using the Wavefront CLI you can install the StatsD service plugin by running the command:

      ```shell
      $ sudo wave integration StatsD install statsd_port=8125
      ```

      This command installs the StatsD service plugin and restarts Telegraf.
 You can confirm by checking the Telegraf log for the string `inputs.statsd` and by checking for the file `/etc/telegraf/telegraf.d/10-statsd.conf`.

    - **Configure Manually** - To manually configure StatsD, add the StatsD plugin information to your Telegraf config file.
      1. Edit the Telegraf config file `/etc/telegraf/telegraf.conf` and add the following:

         ```properties